GoogleCloudPlatform/community/tutorials/symfony-hello-world-app-engine.md

 ---
-title: How to Run Symfony Hello World on App Engine Standard for PHP 5.5
+title: Run Symfony Hello World on App Engine standard environment for PHP 5.5
 description: Run Symfony Standard on Google App Engine standard environment for PHP 5.5.
 Symfony is a popular set of reusable PHP components and a PHP framework for websites and web applications.
 author: jimtravis
 tags: App Engine, Symfony, PHP